loicgreffier/spring-boot-kafka-quickstarts/kafka-producer-quickstarts/kafka-producer-avro-specific/README.md

 # Producer Avro Specific

-This module demonstrates:
+This module demonstrates the following:

-- The use of the Kafka Clients producer DSL.
+- The usage of the Kafka Clients producer DSL.
-- The use of Apache Avro and specific records.
+- The usage of Apache Avro and specific records.
-- The use of unit tests with a Mock producer.
+- The usage of unit tests with a Mock producer.

-This module produces <String,KafkaPerson> records to a topic named PERSON_TOPIC.
+This module produces records of type `<String, KafkaPerson>` to a topic named `PERSON_TOPIC`.

 ## Requirements